-21/26 EDC Other public housing maintenance, staffing and management requests Increase funding to ensure all NYCHA community and senior centers remain open.
+19/28 NYCHA Other public housing maintenance, staffing and management requests Increase funding to ensure all NYCHA community and senior centers remain open.
 Maintain all current open space.
-22/26 Other Other expense budget request Fund additional DCA inspectors for sidewalk cafes and compliance permits regulation enforcement.
-23/26 EDC Improve public housing maintenance and cleanliness Provide more health and building inspectors for NYCHA facilities 24/26 DPR Enhance park safety through more security staff (police or parks enforcement) Fund additional PEP officers to enforce parks rules in all CB8 parks 25/26 DHS, HRA Provide, expand, or enhance rental assistance programs Further increase funding for more permanent housing for homeless people.
-26/26 DPR Plant new street trees Install new trees where missing in CD8.
+20/28 DFTA Enhance programs for elder abuse victims Provide funding for Eviction Prevention Services for At-Risk Senior Citizens.
+21/28 NYPL Extend library hours or expand and enhance library programs Restore Sunday Service to one library in CB8 without cutting weekday hours.
+22/28 DSNY Other garbage collection and recycling requests Increase recycling program including solid waste.
+Enhance funding for composting and organics collection.
+23/28 DCWP Other expense budget request for DCA Fund additional DCA inspectors for sidewalk cafes and compliance permits regulation enforcement.
+If Covid-19 related outdoor dining is still in place, fund inspections of these.
+24/28 DPR Enhance park safety through more security staff (police or parks enforcement) Fund additional PEP officers to enforce parks rules in all CB8 parks 25/28 HRA Provide, expand, or enhance rental assistance programs Further increase funding for more permanent housing for homeless people.
+26/28 DPR Plant new street trees Install new trees where missing in CD8.
+27/28 SBS Provide or expand business recovery assistance after an emergency Create grants, low-interest loans and other financial supports to assist small businesses in adapting to and recovering from the COVID-19 pandemic.
+28/28 Other Other expense budget request For the Board of Elections and Election Day Support.
+Provide funding for more voting locations; more maintenance staff/mechanics available to repair machines/ensure machines are working.